 About Kara - PA-C

-Kara Caruthers is an Associate Professor and Assistant Program Director at the University of Tennesee Health Science Center College of Medicine.
+Kara Caruthers is an Associate Professor and Associate Program Director at Meharry Medical College's Physician Assistant Sciences Program.